BoQsc/Godot-3D-Male-Base-Mesh/README.md

+To use this 3D Male Base Mesh, you can drag .glb file into the scene,
+right-click on the male_base_mesh node and click "Make Local"

 # Godot-Male-Base-Mesh
 > I'm making a game and just wanted to help other game developers so i made a
 >  male base mesh with a full rig and uv unwrapped it and put it under the CC0 license.